ProfileTree Web Design and Digital Marketing Limited

 • any reference herein to ProfileTree shall be a reference to all or any such websites and/or social media channels provided by us (but excluding any third-party platforms or content).
 Our contact details will always be included on any such website or channel.

-• Generally ProfileTree can be accessed free of charge, though we also provide a number of premium services, including digital marketing services, hosting services and subscriptions to premium content.
+• Most ProfileTree Web Design and Digital Marketing Limited online assets can be accessed free of charge, though we also provide a number of premium services, including digital marketing services, hosting services and subscriptions to premium content.
 Any reference to our Premium Services shall be a reference to these paid-for services; and

 2.1.
-The nature of our Services means that we may obtain and use Personal Data (that is information relating to an individual who can be identified) which we collect about the following groups of individuals (Data Subjects):
+The nature of our Services means that we may obtain and use Personal Data (that is, information relating to an individual who can be identified) that we collect about the following groups of individuals (Data Subjects):

 (i) Users: that is anyone who visits or accesses ProfileTree;